AugustMk/chainReact2/README.md

 cause adjacent units to overload, and the chain reaction of explosions continues until each unit is stable.
 When a red cell explodes and there are green cells around, the green cells turn red, other explosion rules still follow.
 The same rules apply for the other colors.
 The winner is the one who removes the orbs of all other players To increase chances of winning, a player must get the corners - getting the corners offers the player an extraordinary chance to part whenever if the other player draws near to it.
 Splitting with no different groups mass is of no utilization, you are simply squandering your opportunity.
 If a player gets a three joint mass close to different players mass, that player could get tricked and lose the game and the game is over.

+Assumption: From this game a player is expected to place one ball on the corners and the second ball is to cause an explosion,On the edges a third a ball causes an explosion.
+The balls are expected to move to other positions after the explosion occurs.
+The starting cell loses as many spheres as its critical mass in the explosion, and one sphere is added to each orthogonally adjacent cell.
+The chain reaction of explosions continues until each unit is stable because explosions overwhelm nearby units. for example, for two players,  when a red cell explodes nearby green cells, this causes  the green cells to turn red.
+The winner is the one who removes the orbs of all other players.